Associate Professor of Clinical Law

 Professor Mickles began her legal career as an attorney for the Legal Aid Society of Greater Cincinnati, representing low income individuals and families who have experienced domestic violence.
 Her experiences include representing and assisting persons with obtaining medical coverage, social security, unemployment benefits, and cash/food assistance.
 She also has assisted and represented individuals with divorce, custody and support challenges.

 In addition to her work as an attorney, Professor Mickles served as the Assistant to the Ombudsman for the Water in Basement Program, advising homeowners who experienced sewer backups in their basement of their rights.
 She also helped to draft the annual report to the United States District Court Southern District of Ohio on this issue.

-While in law school she worked as a legal intern at the Second Chance Litigation Clinic at Chase.
-During this time Mickles had the unique opportunity to argue before the Twelfth District Court of Appeals against the retroactive application of the Ohio sex offender residency laws on behalf of an individual enjoined from living in his residence due to an offense prior to the passage of the residency restriction law.
+While in law school, Professor Mickles had the unique opportunity to argue before the Twelfth District Court of Appeals against the retroactive application of the Ohio sex offender residency laws on behalf of an individual enjoined from living in his residence due to an offense prior to the passage of the residency restriction law.

 - Domestic Violence Clinic